This article on brewery equipment cost saving tips, was inspired by a conversation I had yesterday with potential client.

 Optimizing Shipping Container Space – Brewery Equipment Cost Saving Tips

 One unfortunate side-effect of Covid was, shipping went up in price drastically.
 Fortunately, prices are coming down now.
-Still, they are significant.
+Still, they are not at pre-covid levels.

 When it comes to planning equipment for your brewery, it’s worth considering how much space each vessel takes up.

 It might mean playing around with the configuration of the size of the fermentation tanks, to squeeze as much equipment into a container as possible.
-Shipping containers are 20 and 40ft.
+Shipping containers are 20 and 40ft in size generally.

 If you’re planning a 500-liter brewery, it’s possible to fit all the equipment into one 40ft container.
 If it means, losing one 500-liter tank, or replacing two 500-liter tanks for one 1,000-liter tank then do it.